-the section beneath the bread crumb widget, is dedicated to the creation of new fields.
+• The new field section is dedicated to the creation of new fields.

-'ld Insert a valid Java identifier Label Insert a label Туре
+Id Insert a valid Java identifier Label Insert a label Туре ĩ ◆ Create

-Figure 15.53.
+Figure 15.49.
 New field creation

-the bottom section comprises the Entity's "field browser", which displays a list of the currently selected data object's (in the model browser) fields.
+• The Entity's "field browser" section displays a list with the data object fields.

-Position Identifier 🔺 Label Туре
+Position Identifier Label Туре

 0 description Description String ×

-1 header Header í Purchase Order Header ×
+1 header Header (i) Purchase Order Header ×

-2 lines Lines í Purchase Order Line (0N) ×
+2 lines Lines i Purchase Order Line [0N] ×

+4 requiresCFOApproval Boolean ×

+3 total Total Double ×

-Purchase Order (org.jbpm.examples.purchases.PurchaseOrder2)
+Purchase Order (org.jbpm.examples.purchases.PurchaseOrder)

-Figure 15.54.
+Figure 15.50.
 The entity field browser

-The "entity / field property editor".
-This is the rightmost section of the Data Modeller screen which visualizes a tabbed pane.
-The Data object tab allows the user to edit the properties of the currently selected entity in the model browser, whilst the Field tab enables edition of the properties of any of the currently selected object's fields.
+The "entity / field property editor" section.
+This is the rightmost section of the Data Modeller editor and visualizes a tabbed pane.
+The "Data object" tab allows the user to edit the class level properties of the data object, and the "Field" tab allows the edition of the properties for the currently selected field.